Protecting trademarks in Germany – interesting facts about the German trademark application

 It should be noted that the DPMA does not start the examination of the trademark application until the fees have been paid; if the fees are not paid within 3 months after the application has been filed, the application for registration of a trademark is considered withdrawn.
 The application fees must therefore be paid as soon as possible, but at the latest within the 3-month period.

-German trademark application, procedure after application
+German trademark registration, procedure after application

 During the application process, the German Patent and Trademark Office examines the protectability of the applied trademark and the submitted list of goods/services.
 However, the Office will only take action once the fees have been paid.
 If the fees are not paid on time, the trademark application is forfeited.